 You should submit the solution of the two exercises in a single tar file named after your last name and the assignment number (e.g chasapis_0.tar).
 You should include main functions and also test programs.

-Submit the solution of your exercise by email to your corresponding supervisor.
+Submit the solution of your exercise by email to kp-abgabe@wr.informatik.uni-hamburg.de.
 More details will be given in the lecture time.